mattneel/blazt/DESIGN.md

 Thread pool is responsible for:

 - reusable worker threads (no spawn-per-op)
-- bounded queues / work stealing for load balancing
+- bounded queue + condition-variable wakeup (work stealing can be layered back in later)
 - `submit()` + `waitAll()` semantics

 ### GEMM decomposition